Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: A more self consistent scheme

 where $\lambda$ is a formal expansion parameter which will be set to $\lambda=1$ in the end.
 Let $\Sigma'^{(n)}$ be the self-energy contribution proportional to $\lambda^n$.
 At every order $n$, there is now a contribution $-H^{(n)}_{\meanfield}$ represented by the diagram denoted ($n$.mf), while the remaining diagrams give $\Sigma^{(n)}$.
 Writing Eq. \eqref{eq:selfconsistent} order by order in $\lambda$, we get

 where $U^{(n)}$ and $\Delta^{(n)}$ are the matrix elements of $H^{(n)}_{\meanfield}$.
 Since, except for $n=1$, $\Sigma'^{(n)}(k,\omega$) does not vanish at all values of $k$ and $\omega$, diagrams containing self-energy insertions of order $n\ge 2$ can still give a finite contribution.
-For example, at third order, there appears the diagram (3.4) with an insertion of $-H^{(2)}_{\meanfield}$.
-Unlike diagrams (2.2) and (2.3) which cancel exactly, the diagrams (3.1) and (3.4) cancel only approximately.
+For example, at third order, the diagram (3.4) with an insertion of $-H_{\meanfield}^{(2)}$ cancels the diagram (3.1) only approximately, unlike diagrams (2.2) and (2.3), which cancel exactly.

 Equations \eqref{eq:selfconsistentorder} do not say anything about the momentum dependence of $U^{(n)}_k$ and $\Delta^{(n)}_k$.
 For $n=1$, we keep it as given by Eq. \eqref{eq:HFB-UDelta}.
 But for $n\ge 2$, we have to make a choice.
 Namely, we choose